adscorp100/mdhomecarebuild/src/content/blog/support-worker-insurance-australia-what-you-need.md

 - Client complaints about care quality could lead to legal action
 - Your own injury while working could result in lost income

 Whether you're an independent support worker or employed by an agency, understanding insurance requirements is essential for protecting yourself, your clients, and your career.

-For step-by-step guidance on obtaining insurance coverage, see our detailed [How to Get Support Worker Insurance in Australia](/blog/how-to-get-support-worker-insurance-in-australia-a-2025-guide/) guide.
-If you're setting up as an independent support worker, our [Complete Guide to Becoming an Independent NDIS Support Worker](/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide/) covers insurance requirements as part of the business setup process.
+For those working independently, our [guide on becoming an independent support worker](/blog/how-to-work-as-independent-ndis-support-worker) provides more detail on this and other requirements.

 ## Essential Insurance Types for Support Workers
 Support workers in Australia typically need three core types of insurance: